If you’re just getting started in the metal detecting hobby, here are a few tips and tricks to make your hunts more productive.

 Where should I start metal detecting, treasure hunting, or coin shooting

 In your backyard!
 It is a good place to practice the techniques after reading your manual.
 Have someone “plant” coins at varying depths for you to find and practice on.
 Once you gain some confidence in using the detector, head on over to the nearest elementary school (with permission) and put your newly acquired skills to work.
 Why an elementary school?
 Because kids tend to lose money on the playground.
 Finding new coins will get you use to how your detector responds and sounds, plus you can practice your digging techniques.
-Once you are confident in using your detector, read the article “Where to go Metal Detecting“.
+Once you are confident in using your detector, read the article “Best Places to go Metal Detecting“.

 Do I need a special metal detector for relic hunting?